ptarmiganlabs/butler-docs/content/en/docs/about/butler-family.md

 ### Butler SOS

 Real-time operational metrics for Qlik Sense.
 A must-have if you are responsible for a Sense environment with more than a dozen or so users.
+Simplifies day 2 operations of client-managed Sense.

 Butler SOS makes it possible to detect and alert on issues as they happen, rather than in retrospect much later.